A Narrowband Fully-Analog Multi-Antenna Transmitter: Numerical results and practical implications

 If one instead seeks \emph{total radio} power (including baseband/compute, platform DC/DC, and system functions), those terms must be added on top of the front-end figures and will depend strongly on the specific device and implementation.

-\paragraph*{Control-plane compute and programming overhead:} The analog transmitter requires symbol-wise programming of $2N-1$ tunable controls.
+The analog transmitter requires symbol-wise programming of $2N-1$ tunable controls.
 However, the \emph{computation} to obtain the control settings is closed form and scales as $O(N)$ (cf.~\Cref{sec:exact_synthesis}).
 Accordingly, the dominant implementation constraints are typically (i) the tunable-element hardware (tuning speed, resolution, insertion loss) and (ii) the control-interface loading/settling budget of \eqref{eq:symbol_timing_budget}, rather than arithmetic complexity.

-\paragraph*{Scope note (sub-6\,GHz anchoring and mmWave outlook):} This numerical comparison is intentionally scoped to sub-6\,GHz operation, where both the phase-control-network parameters and the compute-excluded fully-digital front-end coefficients can be anchored to publicly available OTS/COTS data at a consistent RF boundary.
+This numerical comparison is intentionally scoped to sub-6\,GHz operation, where both the phase-control-network parameters and the compute-excluded fully-digital front-end coefficients can be anchored to publicly available COTS data at a consistent RF boundary.
 Extending the same methodology to mmWave is of clear interest, but doing so credibly requires a similarly consistent set of COTS-anchored insertion-loss, control-power, and per-chain front-end power coefficients in the intended band and power regime; at present these inputs are less uniformly available across component classes.
 A dedicated mmWave comparison using a unified set of validated anchors and models is therefore left for future work.